 Our editor's take:

 This year, as in years past, Chase Freedom has targeted select department stores for its quarterly cash-back bonus, in addition to Amazon.com.
-That means cardholders will enjoy a 5 percent rebate on up to $1,500 in combined qualifying purchases (once they opt in) through the end of the year.
+That means cardholders will enjoy 5 percent total cash back on up to $1,500 in combined qualifying purchases (once they opt in) through the end of the year in bonus categories each quarter.
 Cardholders who hit that spending cap will still earn the same 1 percent rebate on department store purchases that they collect on all other eligible transactions.

 Our editor's take: